Skip to main content

 "No. You are always right.
 We have become old without any experience."
 He rebuked.

-"I apologize," Aniruddha spoke.
+"I apologise," Aniruddha said.
 "Genuinely."

 Trilochan was still looking away.
 Puzzled, Aniruddha glanced at Bondita.
 Apologies were not his thing.
 Bondita hid her smile again, gesturing at him to hold his ears.
 Aniruddha looked wide-eyed and shook his head.
 Bondita nodded.
-This time she gestured to hold both his ears.
+This time, she gestured to hold both his ears.
 Aniruddha sighed.

-"I am sorry Jetha Moshai."
-He held both his ears and knelt down in front of Trilochan who looked shocked.
+"I am sorry, Jetha Moshai."
+He held both his ears and knelt down in front of Trilochan, who looked shocked.
 "I won't get up unless you accept my apologies."

 "Did you tell him to do this?"
 He asked.